percevalw/metanno/docs/index.md

 Metanno is designed to be highly interactive and customizable, with the ability to visualize and edit app states directly in Python and update the UI in real time.
 It also offers a variety of event handlers that allow users to react to any user action.
-This makes it easy to create tailored and responsive apps UIs in JupyterLab.
+This makes it easy to create tailored and responsive app UIs in JupyterLab.

 ## Why another annotation tool ?